 - Choose a user segment you want to compute the metric for

-- The system automatically sets the aggregation option to NPS and the system displays the NPS in the scorecard.
+- The system automatically sets the aggregation option to NPS and the system displays the overall NPS for the chosen segment of users in the scorecard.

 - View NPS in the user segment, so you can segment across different groups and view the NPS for that group

 If you are already running your NPS campaign outside Totango you can bring your raw NPS user data into Totango and let Totango compute the Overall NPS.
 To do this

 - Follow the step Preparing to send NPS campaign and create the NPS attribute

 - Once the attribute is created you can simply load the data for these attributes via a simple CSV file using Customer Data Hub